-As used in this Policy, “legitimate interests” means our interests and our affiliated businesses interests in conducting and managing our organisation.
-When we process your personal data for our legitimate interests, we make sure to consider and balance any potential impact on you and your rights under data protection laws.
-Our legitimate interests do not automatically override your interests.
+As used in this Policy, “legitimate business interests” means our interests and our affiliated businesses interests in conducting and managing our organisation.
+When we process your personal data for our legitimate business interests, we make sure to consider and balance any potential impact on you and your rights under data protection laws.
+Our legitimate business interests do not automatically override your interests.
 We will not use your personal data for activities where our interests are overridden by the impact on you, unless we have your consent or those activities are otherwise required or permitted to by law.
-You have the right to object at any time to processing of your personal data that is based on our legitimate interests, on grounds relating to your particular situation (for more information on your rights, please see “Your Rights” section below).
+You have the right to object at any time to processing of your personal data that is based on our legitimate business interests, on grounds relating to your particular situation (for more information on your rights, please see “Your Rights” section below).

 Your personal data will be stored on servers in the European Union.

 You may, at any time, review or ask for the rectification of, any of your personal data that we hold.
 We are permitted by law to charge an administration fee for the provision of this information to you.
 You may also object, at no charge, to any further use of your personal data, such as for direct marketing purposes, by contacting us using the contact details available on our Website.
 Please see the “Your Rights” section below for further information.